The Simple Path to Wealth looks at how we can both build and maintain wealth through the use of a few easy to follow methods.

 An important consideration to gaining financial freedom is building a pile of “F-YOU” money.
-This isn’t a pile of money which you build to show off to everyone to show how successful you are, it is instead a pile of money which grants you a degree of financial freedom.
+This isn’t a pile of money which you build to show off to everyone to show how successful you are, it is instead a pile of money that grants you a degree of financial freedom.
 Whilst the size of this pile can be different for everyone, it is simply having enough money to feel comfortable to live off for a while until you decide what you want to do next.

-By having this pile of money, it lets you move away from the trap of living paycheck to paycheck and instead grants you the ability to decide what you want to do.
+Having this pile of money, it lets you move away from the trap of living paycheck to paycheck and instead grants you the ability to decide what you want to do.

 3. Change how you think about money

 Being independently wealthy is relative.
 It is every bit as much as about limiting your needs and spending as it is about the money you earn.
 If you have a high income, but you are also tied to lots of expenses then you will always be at the mercy of work.
 Alternatively, if you earn a modest income, but have modest expenses, then you can still be wealthy.
 An easy way to understand this is “Don’t spend more than you earn, invest the surplus and avoid any debt”.
 If you can follow this, then you’re making a good start to building wealth.

 While buying something like a new car may seem like it’s only making your bank $20,000 lighter, it may be costing you more.
 If you invested the $20,000 wisely then the cost of the new car isn’t just the amount spent but also the potential return from the investment that is foregone.
 This is something which depends widely, however.
 If you desperately need something new, then the benefits of purchasing it significantly outweigh the opportunity costs, but, if you cannot decide whether you need it, thinking about the possible opportunity costs may make that decision easier.